Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

       --config-dir localchain-node-0 \
       --baker-credentials-file bakers/baker-0-credentials.json

 The ``--no-bootstrap`` option lets the node know not to connect to a bootstrapper node for retrieving peers.
-It is specified here since no bootstrapper node is configured, and in particular this is not relevant since no other peers are in the network.
+It is specified here since no bootstrapper node is configured, and in particular this is not relevant since no other peers partake in the network.
 The ``--listen-port`` option specifies the port to listen on for incoming peer-to-peer connections from other nodes.
 The ``--grpc2-listen-port`` specifies the port to listen on for :ref:`Concordium Node gRPC API V2 <grpc2-documentation>` connections.
-This interface is used to communicate with the node.
+This interface is used to manage and query the node.
 The ``--data-dir`` and ``--config-dir`` options specify the working directories of the node instance, where its state and configuration are stored.
-The ``--baker-credentials-file`` instructs the node to run as the baker specified by the supplied credentials file.
+Note that you may specify the same directory for both as in this example.
+The ``--baker-credentials-file`` option instructs the node to run as the baker specified by the supplied credentials file.
 In this case, this is your generated baker credentials output from the ``genesis-creator`` tool.

 ..
 Note::

     If more baker credentials are generated, several bakers for each such can be spun up by replacing the arguments specified by the ``--baker-credentials-file``.
-If there is no bootstrapper node, it will have to be instructed to manually connect to one another by specifying the IP address and port of the other node(s) using the ``--connect-to`` option.
-Note that node instances using the same network interfaces should each specify different listen ports, and node instances running on the same file-system should each specify different data and config directories.
+If there is no bootstrapper node, nodes must be manually instructed to connect to one another by specifying the IP address and port of the other node(s) using the ``--connect-to`` option.
+Note that node instances using the same network interfaces should each specify different listen ports, and node instances using the same file-system should specify different data and config directories.

 Interacting with your local chain